 Divorce Mediation: A couple decided to divorce after many years of marriage.
 They did not have children but did have a home on Cape Cod among other assets.
 Their goal was to separate as amicably and quickly as possible and to divide all assets evenly.
 They anticipated selling the house as part of the division of assets but overall did not have any type of plan.
-Upon signing a mediation agreement with Attorney Phinney (pay as you go based on need vs. up front retainer), she worked with the couple to outline a clear plan on distributing all assets.
+Upon signing a mediation agreement with Attorney Carlson (flat fee divorce mediation), she worked with the couple to outline a clear plan on distributing all assets.
 Documents included their mortgage information, fair market value of the home, statements of retirement accounts (i.e. 401K, IRA’s) and whether there were any loans against the retirement accounts.
-Two working sessions were scheduled to get all concepts in order, draft the divorce agreement and all other appropriate documents to file in the court.
-Attorney Phinney actually filed it for them, even though she was not the attorney of record, by filing the documents with .resulted in an expedited hearing date.
+Four working sessions were scheduled to get all concepts in order, draft the divorce agreement and all other appropriate documents to file in the court.
+Attorney Carlson filed it for them, even though she was not the attorney of record, ans filing the documents resulted in an expedited hearing date.

 Special Note: The last phase after the court hearing is making sure all follow-up steps and documentations are handled (i.e. life insurance, health insurance, title to real estate etc).
 An attorney or mediator can be very helpful in outlining what documents and steps are critical parts of the conclusion.